Account settings

 Manage your personal Apphud account — name, photo, email, password, two-factor authentication, passkeys, communication preferences, appearance, and active sessions across devices.

-For organization-level settings (plan, billing, payment method, members), see Organization settings, Plan and billing, and Team and permissions.
+For deeper organization topics — plan, billing, payment method, members — see Organization settings, Plan and billing, and Team and permissions.

 Tabs